stephengold/Minie/README.md

 #### Customizing the meshes

+The default debug materials
-Wireframe materials don't need lighting, normals, or texture coordinates.
+don't need lighting, normals, or texture coordinates.
 By default, debug visualization doesn't provide these amenities.
 However, a customized debug material might require them.